sunnewehr/map-json/README.md

 ### Conditions

 `_condition` can be used to only map values when a certain condition is met.
 The syntax is identical to transform functions.
+However, instead of the result of the previous function, each transform function always receives the source(s) as the first parameter.

 ```javascript
 MapJson.map(